 To download an MA course plan template, go to course plans.

 Applicants must meet School of Education admission requirements.
-Once accepted into this master's program, students must complete EDAL500 Administration Orientation, an introduction to the philosophy of leadership and review of the standards that will guide their educational plan.
-The curriculum consists of a minimum of 32 credits beyond the baccalaureate degree.
+Once accepted into this master's program, students must complete LEAD600 Leadership Orientation, an introduction to the philosophy of leadership and review of the standards that will guide their educational plan.
+The curriculum consists of a minimum of 36 credits beyond the baccalaureate degree.
 Many courses are offered for variable credits; therefore, candidates should consider their credit needs when planning their course work and when registering for these courses.
 The portfolio serves as a component of the master's comprehensive examination.
 There is no thesis requirement for the master's degree program.